hdgarrood/hdgarrood.github.io/_posts/2016-05-05-qq-literals.md

 <https://github.com/hdgarrood/qq-literals/>.

-Thanks to everyone who participated in the original thread, without which this definitely wouldn't have occurred to me! :)
+Thanks to everyone who participated in the original thread, without which this definitely wouldn't have occurred to me.